jaantollander/masters-thesis/content/21_puhti.md

 As a general guideline, jobs should use the *scratch* area for storing data.
 They should access the *home* or *projappl* areas only to read or copy configuration or application-specific files at the beginning of the job.
-We focus in monitoring the usage of the shared Lustre file system.
+We focus on monitoring the usage of the shared Lustre file system.

 Puhti also has two local storage areas, *local scratch* and *tmp*.
 They are intended for temporary file storage for I/O heavy operations to avoid burdening the Lustre file system.